Use the following link to go to the online application: Dog Park Application

-Wildwood residents will now be able to bring their dogs to run and play off-leash once they are within the safe confines of the dog park.
+Wildwood residents are welcome to apply for membership to the Dog Park to bring their dogs to run and play off-leash once they are within the safe confines of the dog park.
 Worried your tiny pup will get run over by that big playful lab you’ve seen down the street?
 Worry no more!
 The park is separated into small/medium and a shared/large dog sections.

 Please take time to read through the rules & regulations, and have the necessary documents ready to register up to three (3) dogs from your household to have access to the park.
 The dog park at the community park is sure to be a hit with your furry friends of all shapes and sizes.